Eetezadi/wordpress-click2share/readme.txt

 == Description ==

 The **Click 2 Share** plugin is a simple, one-click shareable block for the Gutenberg editor, making it effortless for blog visitors to share your content on Social media platform such as Meta Threads.
+This call to action in your blog will help you to grow your content visibility and visitor engagement.

 ### Key Features

 * **One-Click Share to Meta Threads**: Streamline the process of sharing blog posts, encouraging greater engagement and visibility on social media.
 (X / Twitter to follow soon)
-* **Gutenberg Block Integration**: Easily add the Click 2 Share block to any post or page using the Gutenberg editor.
+* **Gutenberg Block Integration**: Seamlessly add the Click 2 Share block to any post or page using the Gutenberg editor.
 * **Customizable Settings**: Choose between dark and light base styles, set a username for attribution, and customize the default text for the share link.
 Further customization with CSS is possible.
 * **Default Settings**: Set the default settings to be applied to every new block created.